 1. Expert Advisory Group

-Since 2014, BreastScreen Victoria has been working with an Advisory Group including representatives from LGBTI organisations and medical experts.
+Since 2014, BreastScreen Victoria has been working with an Advisory Group including representatives from LGBTIQ organisations and medical experts.
 A subgroup of the Advisory Group has been established to oversee the development of TGD information and inclusive practices.
 This includes representatives from TransGender Victoria.

 2. Community Survey

 There is currently limited information available on breast screening and chest care for TGD people.
 To address this, gap BreastScreen Victoria reviewed the research and developed a confidential survey for TGD people in Victoria.
 The survey was launched in 2017 and included 10 questions about TGD people’s experiences and knowledge – and suggestions for TGD inclusive screening.
 Thank you to the 34 people who completed the survey.
+Read the results in the project report here.

 3. Policy & information booklet

 There is currently limited information available on breast screening and chest care for TGD people.
 To address this, gap BreastScreen Victoria reviewed the research evidence.
 This review (and the results of the survey) were be used to inform BreastScreen Victoria policy, staff education and information for TGD people.
 A policy was reviewed by the TGD Advisory Group and the information booklet was presented to participants at the community consultation for feedback.
+Check Breast Screen Victoria’s webpage for more information about TGD inclusive screening here.

 4. Community Consultation